audio-captioning/clotho-ui/README.md

 8) To get submission data from AMT based on the `CURRENT` field data, run `get_results.py`.
 The data will be written in the file listed in `CURRENT.output_data_file`.

+Once you have received the results for a task in a given batch, the workers who participated in that task should be granted the appropriate qualification.
+E.g. once all the results have been gathered for the batch 5 audio description task, the workers who participated in the batch 5 audio description task should be granted the batch 5 qualification.
+The batch 5 qualification ID is the fifth ID in the list in the field `BATCH` in the file `custom_qualifications.yaml`.

 HIT data such as rewards can be changed in the config file.
 If you want to use task-specific requirements, you can copy the `REQUIREMENTS` field into the